If you want to enter the Latin American market, exporting to Honduras could be a good starting point.

 The variety of ports in Honduras allows Latin American Cargo to offer a full array of ocean and air shipping solutions, including container, RORO (Roll-On/Roll-Off) cargo, breakbulk, oversized cargo, and charter freight transport.

-Latin American cargo is your specialist Honduras logistics partner.
+Latin American cargo is your specialist Honduras logistics specialist.
 Contact us now!